lisaxue2/ssf-irrigation/README.md

 **The Frontend**

 A web page is rendered when a user makes a HTTP request to the server from a web browser.
-It displays visualizations of current soil moisture data in the form of Gauge charts and long-term data in the form of Line charts.
+It displays visualizations of current soil moisture data in the form of gauge charts and long-term data in the form of line charts.
 These charts are implemented from Google Charts javascript code.